apache/comdev-site/README.md

 look at the Jenkins build output, linked above.

-To generate the static website, execute `hugo` to generate the website under `target/content` and execute `npx -y pagefind --source target/content` to index the content for Pagefind (the search bar on the website).
+To generate the static website, execute `hugo` to generate the website under `target/content` and execute `npx -y pagefind --site target/content` to index the content for Pagefind (the search bar on the website).

 During development, it may be useful to run an incremental build.
 For this to work, execute `hugo server -D -d /tmp/comdev-generated-site` to continuously (re)generate and serve the website on `localhost:1313` (-D means include draft pages).
-In another terminal, execute `npx -y pagefind --source /tmp/comdev-generated-site` to index the site content for Pagefind (the search bar on the website).
+In another terminal, execute `npx -y pagefind --site /tmp/comdev-generated-site` to index the site content for Pagefind (the search bar on the website).